 Speed Index is a synthetic metric and is a broad measure of load time.
 You’ll see it in Google Pagespeed Insights.
 It’s roughly equivalent to Fully Loaded Time.

-We prefer to focus on the other metrics as the Speed Index Timing isn’t as tangible as FCP, LCP and load time.
+We prefer to focus on the other metrics as the Speed Index Timing isn’t as tangible as FCP, LCP and page load time.

 Async and Defer